Supporting the advancement of women in the profession of architecture

 - Projects that seek to address “pinch points” in women’s careers in architecture (as noted in the research conducted by Equity By Design)

 - Projects that seek to implement recommendations within the AIA Guides to Equitable Practice

 Note: Criteria is reviewed and revised annually by the MAF Board of Directors.

 Selection and Notification

 All eligible proposals will be reviewed by the WIA Fund Committee of the MAF.
 The date when applications are due will be set annually by the MAF Board of Directors.
 All applicants will be notified within four weeks of the application deadline.

-To apply, fill out the WIA Fund Grant Application Form.
+The MAF WIA Fund Grant Application process is online.
 Please note that the application provides a guideline for information that will be evaluated by the committee.
 It is not intended to be overly time consuming to put together.

 Timeframe and Reporting

 - The applicant must complete their work and spend the funds within one calendar year of the award date of the grant.

 - The applicant must submit a report on the final product, works, or grant work accomplished to the Minnesota Architectural Foundation within three months of the end of the grant period.